ideas-labo/cp-mod/README.md

 ### 2: Create a ClangTool

-1. **Create a tool directory and add it to the CMake build system:**
+1. **Create a new tool directory and add it to the CMake build system:**

    ```
    cd ~/clang-llvm/llvm-project